McConnell to consider bipartisan plan to pay health insurers

 "If the Democrats are willing to support some real reforms rather than just an insurance company bailout, I would be willing to take a look at it," McConnell said, hours before he was expected to speak at the famously raucous Fancy Farm picnic in western Kentucky.

-Saturday marked McConnell's first appearance in Kentucky since the failed health care vote, and he sought to reassure disappointed conservative voters who, since 2008, have elected a wave of Republican lawmakers at the state and federal level based on the promise of getting rid of "Obamacare."
+Saturday marked McConnell's first appearance in Kentucky since the failed health care vote.
+He sought to reassure disappointed conservative voters who, since 2010, have elected a wave of Republican lawmakers at the state and federal level based on the promise of getting rid of "Obamacare."
 Their efforts came up one vote short on July 28 in the Senate, where McConnell controls the agenda.

+McConnell spoke Saturday afternoon at Fancy Farm, a rowdy political tradition where lawmakers from both parties give speeches before hundreds of hecklers.
+McConnell did not mention health care during his roughly five-minute speech, instead focusing on his successful effort to block Obama from filling a vacancy on the Supreme Court in the final year of his term.

 "Almost instantly, I feel better," he said.